Level 3 Diploma Access to HE - Social Sciences

 Why should I choose the course?

-The course will provide you with the qualification necessary to progress on to university or further study in your chosen subject area.
-Progression opportunities could include psychology, education, law, or criminology.
+The access to social sciences will provide you with the qualification necessary to progress on to university or further study in your chosen subject area.
+Progression opportunities could include psychology, education & teaching, law, or criminology.

 What will I learn?